 WAC Bennett Dam, Hudson's Hope

-Hudson’s Hope is a small community in the north of British Columbia.
+Hudson’s Hope is a small community near the Alaska Highway in Northern British Columbia.
 The area is forested by aspen and poplar trees, and houses a wide variety of wildlife.
 Animals common to the area include moose, bear, deer, sheep, goats and elk.
 A hatchery annually releases sportsfish, mainly rainbow trout, into the lakes.
 The area is well-known for dinosaur tracks and fossils which have been discovered in the area.
-The ichthyosaur Hudsonelpidia was named after the community after being discovered there in the 1960s.
+The ichthyosaur Hudsonelpidia was named after the community when it was discovered there in the 1960s.

 In addition to the natural landscape the region is also home to several man-made landmarks.
 The WAC Bennett Dam is one of the largest earth-filled dams in the world, and offers scheduled tours.
 Just behind the dam is Williston Lake, the largest reservoir in British Columbia.
 The Peace Canyon Dam is a hydro-electric dam which can be seen from Hudson’s Hope Bride.
 The visitors centre features life-size dinosaur replicas.
 The Hudson’s Hope Museum exhibits one of the finest collections of fossils around – all taken from the Peace River area.

 The region is also home to an abundance of wildlife at the Jamieson Woods Nature Preserve, including bald eagles, and seven distinct species of wood peckers.
 Trails through the area showcase the beautiful landscape of the region.
 Home to ancient sand dunes, mature mixed pine/aspen forest, abundant variety of flowers and shrubs including calypso orchids and intricate mushrooms.